dspringuel-va/blog-posts/solid-principles/README.md

 The Open-Closed Principle uses abstraction and polymorphism as its primary mechanisms.
 In object-oriented language, inheritance is a tool that let the user implements abstract classes.
 However, there are some traps that comes with inheritance that will eventually violate the Open-Closed Principle.
 The Liskov Substitution Principle is a principle that helps avoids those violations.
 It is defined as follow:

->*Subtypes must be substitutable for their base types*
+>*Subtypes must be substitutable for their base types.

 In other words, a subtype, when used as its base type, should not behave differently than the general abstract case.
 Let's have an example that shows a violation.